turbot/steampipe-mod-github-compliance/cis_supply_chain_v100/docs/cis_supply_chain_v100_1_1_13.md

 Enforcing linear history produces a clear record of activity, and as such it offers specific advantages: it is easier to follow, it is easier to revert a change, and bugs can be found more easily.

-**Note** Pull requests cannot be merged except by squash or rebase merge.
+**Note**: Pull requests cannot be merged except by squash or rebase merge.

 ## Audit